 Will there be any opportunities to meet the other participants before the trip?

 A Facebook group will be set up to allow participants to share information and to meet informally.
 If you do not have Facebook, we will also be holding a pre-departure teleconference in the lead up to the trip.
-A social catch-up will be organised on a state-by-state basis.
-Details will be emailed to participants.

 Can we book our flights as a group?

 If you would like to book flights in a group you are more than welcome to.
 EWB does not organise flights for participants but you might like to coordinate flights with other participants from your state.
 A Facebook group for all the participants will be created to discuss flights and will be a convenient place to hold other conversations about the Summit.

 What are the sleeping arrangements?
 Will I be sharing accommodation?
 Will I be able to choose who I share with?

 Accommodation will be mostly twin share in hostels and lovely local hotels.
 Accommodation is pre-arranged by gender into twin rooms.
 Participants will rotate roommates over the course of the Design Summit.
 During community visits, participants may be staying in the one location, and may share rooms with more than one other person, depending on the facilities of the community.